emillumine/third-party/outils/config.md

         By default, if this variable is not set, sunday is hidden To hide Sunday and Monday, set this to "0,1"
+- SHIFT_COLOR_TOGGLE_NUM = 7

+        If not set, shift class for rendering color is based on % (toggle limit = 50%) If set with a number, this number is used (toggle limit = this number, including it)

 - SHIFT_INFO = """A la cagette, un service est une plage de trois heures un jour en particulier, par exemple : le mardi 25/09/2018 à 13h15.
 <br />A l'inverse, un créneau est une plage de trois heures régulière, par exemple, tous les mardi de semaine A à 13h15."""